The Duke and Duchess of Cambridge visit Poland and Germany

-Their Royal Highnesses have begun a five-day visit which will see them undertaking a variety of engagements, including events relating to the complex 20th century histories of each country, and opportunities for the Royal couple to meet young people, from entrepreneurs, to mental health campaigners, and bright young talents in music and the arts.
+Their Royal Highnesses undertook a five-day visit which saw them attend events relating to the complex 20th century histories of each country,.
+They also met young people, from entrepreneurs, to mental health campaigners, and bright young talents in music and the arts.

 The Duke and Duchess received a warm welcome at Warsaw Airport as they stepped onto Polish soil with their children Prince George and Princess Charlotte.